FEDavid/CW1_Internet_Technologies_COMP10020/docs/slides.md

 Although Spring Boot is appreciated for the way it **simplifies Java development and accelerates productivity**, there are still some **challenges** to keep in mind.
 Thanks to Spring Boot, developers can launch a project with minimal setup, without deploying to an external application server and benefit from many features such as those offered by Spring Boot Actuator.
-However, all these features increase startup time and memory usage, make debugging harder, include unnecessary libraries and make configuration more complex in large projects.
+However, all these features increase start-up time and memory usage, make debugging harder, include unnecessary libraries and make configuration more complex in large projects.

 ---
 ## Examples